aasmul1/Programvareutvikling/README.md

+# Run Project

+To run the project run these in the terminal.

+npm install

+npm start

+npm install react-icons

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.